 Breeding Birds

-Concerned about the persistent decrease of breeding bird populations in the Wadden Sea, caused mainly by low breeding success.
+Concerned about the persistent decrease of breeding bird populations in the Wadden Sea, driven by low breeding success, caused by increased predation, food shortage and habitat deterioration.

 Instruct the WSB to develop and implement a trilateral Action Plan on improving conditions for breeding birds.